phonegap/phonegap-plugin-contentsync/README.md

 });

 sync.on('complete', function(data) {
-    // data.location - browser-compatible path to the sync'd content
+    // data.localPath - browser-compatible path to the sync'd content
 });

 sync.on('error', function(e) {